-Mr. Arling is Senior Vice President and Chief Financial Officer of the Company, positions he has held since joining the Company in May 1996.
+Paul D. Arling President, Chief Operating Officer and Chief Financial Officer Director since 1996 Age: 36 Mr. Arling is President, Chief Operating Officer and Chief Financial Officer of the Company, positions he has held since being rehired by the Company in September 1998.
+He was the Company's Senior Vice President and Chief Financial Officer from May 1996.
 Prior to joining the Company, from 1993 through May 1996, he served in various capacities at LESCO, Inc. (a manufacturer and distributor of professional turf care products) with the most recent being Acting Chief Financial Officer.
 Prior to LESCO, he worked for Imperial Wallcoverings (a manufacturer and distributor of wallcovering products) as Director of Planning and The Michael Allen Company (a strategic management consulting company) where he was employed as a management consultant.
-Mr. Arling became a director of the Company in August 1996 to fill one of the vacancies created by the resignations of Messrs.
-Doherty, Darbee, and O'Donnell, to serve for the remainder of their term until the 1997 Annual Meeting of Stockholders.
+At the 1998 Annual Meeting of Stockholders, Mr. Arling was reelected as a Class I Director of the Company to serve until the 1999 Annual Meeting of Stockholders.